 A wealth manager is a subset of financial advisor that primarily offers high-net-worth and ultra-high-net-worth clients wealth management services.
 But a wealth manager’s role is far more comprehensive than just offering investment advice.
 They focus on a holistic suite of services that encompasses all parts of a person’s financial life.
 This can include investment management and financial planning, as well as accounting and tax services, retirement planning and estate planning.
-To find a financial advisor in your area, try using SmartAsset’s free advisor matching tool.
+SmartAsset’s free tool can help you find a financial advisor who serves your area.

 As obvious as it sounds, wealth managers are in the business of wealth management.
 This is a set of services that combines several areas of personal finance into a single comprehensive package that’s designed to address the entirety of an individual’s financial life.
 In the end, the goal of wealth management is to grow and preserve wealth over the long term.